What sources do major LLMs consider authoritative Earned Content?

 IV.
 Niche and Community Validation Sources

-For technical and industry-specific queries, LLMs rely on sources that demonstrate practical application and peer validation, even if they are technically categorized as User Generated Content (UGC) or Social.
+For technical queries, LLMs rely on sources with practical application and peer validation, including UGC or Social sources.

-In summary, LLMs and GEs define authority by looking for content that is fact-dense, verifiable, current, and backed by diverse external validation—whether that validation comes from a peer-reviewed journal, a major news desk, or a highly active, respected community forum like Reddit.
+In summary, LLMs define authority by seeking content that is fact-dense, verifiable, current, and backed by external validation—from peer-reviewed journals to major news desks or active community forums like Reddit.
+Brand-owned content can still improve citation potential by adopting the same signals (machine-readable formats, Schema.org markup, clear E-E-A-T indicators).

 November 13, 2025 | December 11, 2025